 What You'll Walk Away With

-- A working vocabulary for the improvement conversation — whether or not you know ITIL
+- A working vocabulary for the Continual Improvement Gap — whether or not you know ITIL

 - References to go deeper: templates, the full 7-step model, benchmark data